wp-plugins/yellow-schedule/readme.txt

 == Installation ==

+To install the YellowSchedule plugin use one of the following two methods:

+= Automatic Installation =

-Installing "Yellow Schedule" can be done either by searching for "Yellow Schedule" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+1. Search for "Yellow Schedule" via the "Plugins > Add New" screen in your WordPress dashboard and click 'Install Now'.
+2. Activate the plugin after installation and navigate to the 'Yellow Schedule' option in 'Settings' for plugin setup.

+= Manual Installation =

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Navigate to the 'Yellow Schedule' option in 'Settings'
+4. Navigate to the 'Yellow Schedule' option in 'Settings' for plugin setup.

-5. Enter your Business Key that can be obtained from within your account at http://www.yellowschedule.com
-6. Customise the plugin with number of display days and display picture
+= Plugin Setup =

+1. If you don't already have one; then claim your FREE account on YellowSchedule.com.
+2. Connect your account to the widget using the connect button.
-7. Paste the shortcode [yellow_schedule] into any WordPress page or post
+3. That's it!
+Simply copy and paste the [yellow_schedule] shortcode anywhere on your WordPress page or post.

 == Screenshots ==

-1. An overview of the plugin setup screen aswell as a demonstration of the widget that can be pasted into a post or page.
+1. STEP 1 - If you don't already have one; then claim your FREE account on YellowSchedule.com.
+2. STEP 2 - Connect your account to the widget using the connect button.
+3. STEP 3 - That's it!
+Simply copy and paste the [yellow_schedule] shortcode anywhere on your WordPress page or post.
-2. Your client will then select a free appointment slot and enter their details.
+4. Your client will then select a free appointment slot and enter their details.
-3. You can capture extra custom data fields about your clients if you want (eg Nationality, Next of kin, etc).
+5. You can capture extra custom data fields about your clients if you want (eg Nationality, Next of kin, etc).
-4. You can also take payments from your clients with our secure client payments system.
+6. You can also take payments from your clients with our secure client payments system.
-5. If you are using the Yellow Schedule mobile app (available for Android, iOS and Windows Phone) you can receive appointment updates directly along with email and sms updates.
+7. If you are using the Yellow Schedule mobile app (available for Android, iOS and Windows Phone) you can receive appointment updates directly along with email and sms updates.

 == Frequently Asked Questions ==